 When to Start Thinking About Ethics Clearance

 Obtaining ethics clearance is a time consuming process and allowance for this needs to be built into research plans.
 If your proposal has to go to the full ethics committee and the committee asks for some amendments, it can take longer than eight weeks, however, low-risk applications have a short turn-around time.
 If you think your proposed research will need ethics clearance, you should start the process by reading The National Statement on Ethical Conduct in Research (2007) and consider the implications for your research.
+The National Statement consists of a series of guidelines made in accordance with the National Health and Medical Research Council Act 1992 and is subject to rolling review.
+It was last updated in 2018.
+Section 3 of the National Statement provides a guideline on the elements of a research project and will provide researchers with valuable guidance in design, development, review and coduct of research.
 PhD students should submit their ethics applications after they have completed their proposal seminar and been given permission to commence fieldwork.
 The Australian National University has an on-line application form in The Australian National University Research Enterprise System (ARIES).
 Before applying researchers should:

 A three-level classification of ethical risk is used to simplify the preparation and ethical review of protocols, and to streamline the ethical review of low-risk protocols.
 To assist in the system, and also to improve the efficiency of administration.